Gravebot/Gravebot/README.md

 ## Updating

 Updating Gravebot is like any other NodeJS app.
-Just run `git pull && npm install`.
+Just run `git pull && npm install` in the Gravebot folder via the [terminal](http://www.howtogeek.com/140679/beginner-geek-how-to-start-using-the-linux-terminal) if you're on Linux or [command prompt](http://windows.microsoft.com/en-us/windows/command-prompt-faq) if you're on Windows.
+You may also download the ZIP, configure it and run npm install again.

 ---